Policy Learning with New Treatments: Abstract

 \section{Abstract}

-I study the problem of a decision maker choosing a policy which allocates treatment to a heterogeneous population on the basis of experimental data that includes only a subset of possible treatment values.
+{ I study the problem of a decision maker choosing a policy which allocates treatment to a heterogeneous population on the basis of experimental data that includes only a subset of possible treatment values.
 The effects of new treatments are partially identified by shape restrictions on treatment response.
 Policies are compared according to the minimax regret criterion, and I show that the empirical analog of the population decision problem has a tractable linear- and integer-programming formulation.
 I prove the maximum regret of the estimated policy converges to the lowest possible maximum regret at a rate which is the maximum of $N^{-1/2}$ and the rate at which conditional average treatment effects are estimated in the experimental data.
-I apply my results to design targeted subsidies for electrical grid connections in rural Kenya, and estimate that $97\%$ of the population should be given a treatment not implemented in the experiment.
+In an application to designing targeted subsidies for electrical grid connections in rural Kenya, I find that nearly the entire population should be given a treatment not implemented in the experiment, reducing maximum regret by over $60\%$ compared to the policy that restricts to the treatments implemented in the experiment. }

+\acknowledgements{ I am grateful to Max Tabord-Meehan, Alex Torgovitsky, St\'ephane Bonhomme, Guillaume Pouliot, Stefan Wager, Chen Qiu, and Davide Viviano for helpful feedback.
+I would also like to thank seminar participants at the University of Chicago, Washington University in St. Louis, and the North American Winter Meetings of the Econometric Society 2024 for helpful comments. }